 As you can see there are some real tax advantages of gifting life insurance proceeds to charity.
 Heck, it even feels good too!
 Just remember though, you have to do your due diligence and make sure you do it right.
-It’s probably a good idea to consult a tax attorney and your accountant.
+It’s always a good idea to consult a tax attorney and your accountant as this is not financial or tax advice.
 Either way, it’s a fantastic way to leave a legacy and make a real difference!

 All content on this site has been written by life insurance experts & licensed life insurance agents.